Roy H. Park, Sr.

 (New York, NY)

 (Chapel Hill, NC)

 Richard G. Robb

-Park Foundation is member of a number of foundation affinity groups that provide information and networking to the Foundation’s staff and trustees for continuing development of its grantmaking programs.
-These affinity groups enhance staff and Trustees understandings of issues and strategies, help identify innovative projects and foster collaboration among funders.
+Park Foundation is a member of foundation affinity groups that provide information and networking to the Foundation’s staff and trustees for continuing development of its grantmaking programs.
+These affinity groups enhance staff and trustee understanding of issues and strategies, help identify innovative projects and foster collaboration among funders.
 Affinity groups that the Foundation is currently a member of include: